About Us

 Prior to the Endowment, Charles was a grantmaker at the Marguerite Casey Foundation, managing an $8 million portfolio of grants focused on community economic development, civic engagement, educational equity, violence prevention, and family support.

-Fields has his master’s in education and a bachelor’s in organizational communications from Xavier University in Cincinnati, Ohio.
+Charles has a master’s in education and a bachelor’s in organizational communications from Xavier University in Cincinnati, Ohio.

 Allison Harrington